InLeMa/inlema-home-assistant/README.md

 Custom user-created recipes retain their individual names.

+If the Home Assistant language is not currently supported by the InLeMa recipe translations, the integration uses a fallback language.

 ---

 ## Privacy & Security

-Privacy is an important part of the InLeMa integration.
+Privacy and account security are important parts of the InLeMa integration.

-- Authentication is handled using **OAuth2**
+- Authentication uses **OAuth2 with PKCE**
 - Home Assistant does **not** receive your InLeMa password
+- The OAuth client is a **public client**
+- No OAuth client secret is required by InLeMa
 - Access is associated with the authenticated InLeMa account
 - Only data required by the integration is requested and processed
-- User-specific InLeMa data remains protected by the authenticated connection
+- User-specific InLeMa data is protected by the authenticated connection

+The value `unused` entered during manual OAuth configuration is only a placeholder for the Home Assistant application credentials interface and is not used as an authentication secret.

 ---

 ## Current Scope

-The first version of the integration focuses on the **InLeMa Meal Planner**.
+The current version focuses on the **InLeMa Meal Planner**.

 ```text
 InLeMa